Applied-Machine-Learning-Lab/KDD25-Tutorial-LLM-Enhanced-RecSys/_pages/about.md

   </div>

 ## Contact
-If you have any questions, please contact us at cqpcurry@gmail.com.
+If you have any questions, please contact us at jia.pengyue@my.cityu.edu.hk.